mayconfmelo/bookmkr/README.md

 When executed again, `bookmkr` will search for a _bookrecipe.toml_ to identify the book project root and colect data about the book and its content.
-By default, it will search for content (markdown files) in project root and generate a book called _Title_ in ePub format — all of this can be customized in _bookrecipe.toml_ file.
+By default, it will search for content (markdown files) in project root and generate a book called _Book Title_ in ePub format — all of this can be customized in _bookrecipe.toml_ file.